-\textit{(ii) Real-space crossover from light polaron to heavy polaron and saturated bubble state.} To elucidate how the impurity reshapes its surrounding superfluid environment, we fix the bath interaction at $U_{\mathrm{b}}/t=13.3$ (deep in the SF regime) and gradually increase the repulsive impurity--bath coupling $U_{\mathrm{ib}}/t>0$.
-Figure~\ref{fig:realspace} summarizes the corresponding observables, revealing a continuous evolution from a mobile \emph{light polaron} (red curves) to a \emph{heavy polaron} (orange), and finally to a spatially \emph{saturated-bubble state} (blue).
+\textit{(ii) Real-space crossover from light polaron to heavy polaron and saturated bubble.} To elucidate how the impurity reshapes its surrounding superfluid environment, we fix the bath interaction at $U_{\mathrm{b}}/t=13.3$ (deep in the SF regime) and increase the repulsive impurity--bath coupling $U_{\mathrm{ib}}/t>0$.
+Figure~\ref{fig:realspace} summarizes the corresponding observables and reveals a continuous evolution from a mobile \emph{light polaron} (red curves), to an \emph{heavy polaron} (orange), and finally to a spatially \emph{saturated bubble} (blue).